vidyutai-tech/Energy-Management-System/SOURCE_OPTIMIZATION_INTEGRATION.md

 1. Start all three servers (Python API, Node.js, React)
 2. Navigate to the Case Studies section
-3. Click on the "Load Optimization" tab
+3. Click on the "Source Optimization" tab
 4. Configure your parameters or upload custom data
 5. Click "Run Optimization"
 6. View results and insights